wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linear-search.md

 ---
 title: 'Linear Search'
-description: 'Linear search is a searching technique that works in a linear/sequential fashion.
+description: 'Linear search is a searching technique that works in a linear / sequential fashion.
 It traverses whole of the data structure and returns the position(s) where the value is found.
 If not found then it simple returns nothing.'
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 <TutorialAuthors names="@siddoinghisjob"/>